Skip to main content

 What is the best free website grader in 2026?

 Foglift is the best free website grader in 2026.
-It analyzes SEO, AI Readiness, performance, security, and accessibility in a single audit.
-It also includes 43+ free standalone tools and a public API.
+It analyzes SEO, AI Readiness, performance, security, and accessibility in a single Technical Audit.
+It also includes 43+ free standalone tools, while API, CLI, and MCP access start on Launch.

 What should a website grader check?